Something that I’ve never shared here on the blog is my journey with social media and this odd, often overwhelming

 It was a learning experience for all. . .

 For the next two years, I consulted for a company with the lovely title of ‘Business Developer’ which meant establishing my own LLC, learning about running my own business, all the while guiding another!
 It was such an incredible time in my life.
 We flew around the country teaching social media marketing workshops for small businesses.
 (Say that ten times fast!)
 I taught everything I had learned over these years, shared my insight & (hopefully) made big changes in these people’s lives and businesses.
 I learned a lot about the struggles (and triumphs) of entrepreneurs, met incredible business owners from all across the country and started getting a grasp on where I fit into the industry.
 Each city had different faces, different stories and different challenges they were facing with their businesses.
 Each time, the conversations that would develop and the impact social media had on these entrepreneurs lives were fascinating to me.
 I knew I had found my people and I was on the path I wanted to be on.

-During this time, I was also shooting photography more seriously and flexing my creative muscle again.
+During this time, I was also taking photography more seriously and flexing my creative muscle again.
 Reinvigorated with my passion and extremely inspired by the other creatives constantly around me, I craved a space for my personal imagery, to tell stories and to share my journey.
 This was when Elanaloo.com was formed!

-It’s been such a joy to build my personal blog, travel while still maintaining a business and, as of these last couple of years, bring Aaron on to create Dérive Collective.
+It’s been such a joy to build my personal blog, travel while still maintaining a business and, as of these last couple of years, bring Aaron on full time with me.
 What an honor it’s been to work in a field where I can facilitate connection, foster relationships and help others build stronger businesses.

 Want to know my biggest takeaways from my social media journey?
 Keep reading. . .